 I loaded this little gem into the back of my SUV, and headed for home.

 The next decision was to pick a colour.
 I am a very big fan of dark, dark brown furniture and cabinetry.
-I had seen the following post from Monika wants it for Espresso stained cabinets and headed off to my local supplier of General Finishes paints and stains.
+I had seen a post from Monika wants it for Espresso stained cabinets and headed off to my local supplier of General Finishes paints and stains.
 This is an American product, but luckily for me, our local Lee Valley Tools store carries this line.
 If you can't find it locally, you can buy it here on Amazon.
-And I love these little painter's pyramids too!
+And I love these little Painter's Pyramids too!

 Staining - Java Gel Stain

 Cover your work area, and take apart your piece as much as possible.
 I applied the stain using a sponge brush, and then wiped away the excess with a rag (Greg's old t-shirt :))I did 3 coats of stain, and 2 coats of varathane (Also General Finishes brand).
-I also used those handy dandy little yellow painters pyramids under the doors.
+I also used those handy dandy little Yellow painter's pyramids under the doors.
 This allows you to get the edges done, without sticking to your drop-cloth.
 I even used them under the dresser to keep the bottom edge elevated while I painted it.
-These puppies are well worth the $9 price tag.
+These puppies are well worth the price (cheap).

 Legs (or Feet)

 I did quite a bit of searching before, settling on a laser wood cutout from Michael's craft store.
 These came in sheets that were just a bit smaller than the size that I needed to cover the dimensions of the doors.
 I took two of the sheets and lined them up, so that the pattern was pretty close and traced around where I would need to cut them.
-Then I use my handy dandy multi tool, to cut these delicate cuts.
+Then I used my handy dandy Rotary tool to cut these delicate cuts.
 Once the pieces were cut, I glued them together with white glue, and taped them up while they dried.